-COS 301: Programming Languages Fall 2009
+COS 301: Programming Languages Fall 2012

 Instructor: Curtis Meadow

-University of Maine Department of Computer Science
+University of Maine School of Computing and Information Science

 Syllabus